SYA’s first Alvarez Global Scholars make the best of an unprecedented year.

 An alumnus of SYA’s first class, Stephen Foster ES’65 sets the bar high for meaningful philanthropy and volunteerism.

-Dr. Aric Visser, head of schools and programs, provides an inside look at SYA’s curriculum redesign.
+Dr. Aric Visser, former head of schools and programs, provides an inside look at SYA’s curriculum redesign.

 Wikitongues Co-founder Daniel Bögre Udell ES’08 wields the power of the internet to help—not harm—language diversity.